netceteragroup/skele/packages/system/README.md

 export default Router
 ```

-The extension slot definition takes a function that produces an **extension** instance for that
+The extension slot definition takes a function that produces a new **extension** for that
-slot, everytime it is called (it will be called for every subsytem that wants to provide
+slo, everytime it is called (it will be called for every subsystem that wants to provide
 extensions to that slot).

 The **extension** itself, is an object that is required to respond to the a no-arg `collect()` method.